Perific/open-reporter-example/README.md

     * Accepts a 'Authorization' header with a bearer token.
 If the token is expired or not accepted, we expect a 401 (Unauthorized) or 403 (Forbidden) response.
 In this case we will run "Create Token" again.
     Example: `"Authorization": "Bearer <TOKEN>"`

 The Update request body, this is what we send to you through the update endpoint.
+[Example Json](/updatePacketExample.json)
 | Property | Type | Description |
 | -------- | -------- | ------- |
 | externalid | string | A reference to your internal user or installation |